baharsateli/Dissertation_Supplementary_Materials/knowledgebase/README.md

 ## Knowledge Base
 This directory contains the automatically populated knowledge bases used in the dissertation.

-The [queries](../knowledgebase/queries) contains the SPARQL queries related to the end-user services of our agent.
+The [queries](../knowledgebase/queries) folder contains the SPARQL queries corresponding to our agent's end-user services (functional requirements).